SpoonSpeakerMan e1721086713894

 One of my favourite tracks is the twinkling, eclectic, fierce and tender Bargain Bin Bowie – echoing Bowie in melody and harmony, grounded firmly in the every day, like The Smiths but elevated by the imagination; elevated by the Power of Dream as they sing,” If only the fools could see the beauty you’ve become.”
 It’s a triumphant self-realisation of the protagonist who brings colour to the black-and-white world and lights up the night.
 The soaring chorus and kinetic riffs echo this joy.
 It’s beautiful to see members of this community being portrayed with such warmth grace and elegance.
 Bowie and Reed would approve.

-By the end of this album, you feel like you have experienced every gamut of human emotion from melancholia to triumph, reflection acceptance, pathos and joy.
+By the end of this album, you feel like you have experienced every gamut of human emotion from melancholia to triumph, reflection to acceptance, pathos to joy.
 The tracks are filled with wisdom poetry, insight-mosh-ready hooks and anthemic singalong choruses.
 You will have time hopped from the 90s to the present day enriched with insight, from Japan to Glastonbury, and everywhere in between, all expertly crafted by artists at the peak of their game.
 Full of back-to-back bangers, it’s a poetic, wise, witty and reflective album filled with pathos, energy and triumph.
 Mosh pit and radio ready, it’s a hook-laden work of art.

 Order the album and find details of their upcoming tour here: Home – Spoon Speaker Man